Kf-GaryNewport/Kf-GaryNewport.github.io/_posts/2020-06-19-AzureFunctionsLogging.md

 # Solution
-The solution is simple but a little annoying :( Instead of using the ILogger use ILogger<> instead putting the namespace as the type.
+The solution is simple but a little annoying :( Instead of using the ILogger use ILogger<> instead putting the class name as the type.

 ```c#
 public class MyFunctionClass
     {